-A Word for Babachir Lawal
+A WORD FOR BABACHIR LAWAL

 In the light of this, Babachir is the last person that should be complaining about insults to Christians and the first to repent of his obvious sins and seek prayers and deliverance from his bitterness, hate, resentment and anger.

-He does not speak for the Christian community and stop always trying to see and define matters of governance through a religious prism.
+He does not speak for the Christian community and he should keep his mouth shut and stop always trying to see and define matters of governance through a religious prism.

 Finally his disrespectful and utterly absurd description of Vice President Kashim Shettima as a “flat spare tyre” the other day has not gone unnoticed.